hoylen/ssh_key/README.md

 - Only RSA keys are supported.

-- Requires Dart 2.7.0 or later, because it uses Dart _extension methods_ to make the _encode_ method to available on the Pointy Castle public and private key classes.
+- Requires Dart 2.7.0 or later, because it uses Dart _extension methods_ to make the _encode_ method available on the Pointy Castle public and private key classes.

 - Private key support is experimental and only supports private keys